duffee/Mojolicious_session_example/docs/Lightning_Talk.md

 them, but some of them could serve as a better starting point for accomplishing more generalized authentication or as inspiration for how re-invent a better wheel.

-* [MojoX::Auth::Simple](https://metacpan.org/pod/MojoX::Auth::Simple) - passwords stored in DB
+* [MojoX::Auth::Simple](https://metacpan.org/pod/MojoX::Auth::Simple) - stores passwords in a database
 * [MojoX::Session](https://metacpan.org/pod/MojoX::Session)
 * [Yancy::Plugin::Auth::Basic](https://metacpan.org/pod/Yancy::Plugin::Auth::Basic) - new CMS for Mojolicious
 * [Mojolicious::Plugin::OAuth2](https://metacpan.org/pod/Mojolicious::Plugin::OAuth2) - haven’t had time to look at it